Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Are You in the World’s Top 1%?

 Since the advent of the Federal Reserve banking cartel, the U.S. dollar has lost nearly all of its original value (https://smartasset.com/investing/inflation-calculator).
-The main things preventing the tumultuous experience of hyperinflation (such as in Zimbabwe and Venezuela) are ongoing, top-down monitoring and control via the regulated corporate banking system and—likely more importantly—increases in productivity, particularly in the infotech sector, that serve as a huge economic counterbalance.
+The main things preventing the tumultuous experience of hyperinflation (such as in Zimbabwe and Venezuela) are ongoing, top-down monitoring and control via the regulated corporate banking system and—likely more importantly—increases in productivity, particularly in the infotech sector, serving as a huge economic counterbalance.
 Without such advances in efficiency, we’d be experiencing more dire effects of centralized, fractional-reserve banking and monetary-planning schemes.

 What Has Government Done to Our Money?